 ON THE POWER PACK

 Activision’s classic Pitfall 2 was the lead game, and though David Crane’s platformer looked old-hat in comparison to the C64 titles of 1991 it was still rammed full of great ideas and hugely playable.
-There were also demos of Gremlin’s moody slash ‘n’ platform Switchblade II and Line’s summertime beach volleyball sim’ Over The Net.
+There were also demos of Gremlin’s moody slash ‘n’ platform Switchblade and Line’s summertime beach volleyball sim’ Over The Net.
 Shooter LightForce rounded things off – but the mag was worth the price for Pitfall 2 alone.
 READ THE FULL POWER PACK FEATURE